-Sexual bullying can put a child’s life at risk – forcing them to behave in a promiscuous manner and robbing them of their innocence.
+Sexual bullying can put a child’s life at risk—forcing them to behave promiscuously and robbing them of their innocence.
 Together, we can change that.

 Sexual bullying is a type of harassment that occurs in connection with a child’s sex, body, sexual orientation or with sexual activity itself.
-Today this is a serious problem due to the varying models of cultural acceptability.
-Sexual bullying is occurring over the internet as children are encouraged to act in an immodest way by taking naked selfies.
-There are also increased use of sexual language in younger children, and unwarranted touching and physical advances.
+Today this is a serious problem because of the varying models of cultural acceptability.
+Sexual bullying is occurring over the internet as it encourages children to act immodestly by taking naked selfies.
+It encourages the use of sexualised language in younger children, and unwarranted touching and physical advances.

 Sexual language and vulgar comments which are more than childish fun can destroy the dreams of childhood.
-If they leave the target upset, embarrassed or afraid, then it is considered harassment.
-Certain images and inappropriate jokes can constitute sexual bullying.
+If they leave the target upset, embarrassed or afraid, then it is harassment.
+Certain images and inappropriate jokes can make up sexual bullying.

-A teenager or even younger on the receiving end of sexual bullying is likely to be insulted, cyberbullied, ostracized, shamed and gossiped about.
-It can cause untold distress and can lead to serious repercussions on the person who is targeted in this way.
+A teenager or even younger on the receiving end of sexual bullying is likely to receive insults, become a victim of cyberbullying, ostracized, shamed and gossiped about.
+It can cause untold distress and can lead to serious repercussions for the young person who is the target.

-While early gay and lesbian orientation is now an accepted and even promoted part of school life in the UK, not everyone is happy about this.
-Children at school are having to cope with the fall-outs and prejudices of this new change.
+While early gay and lesbian orientation is now an accepted and even promoted part of school life in the UK, not everyone is happy about it.
+Children at school must cope with the fall-outs and prejudices of this recent change.
 Homophobic bullying can lead to severe psychological breakdown.

 Child sexual abuse online

-When sexual exploitation happens online, young people may be persuaded or bullied to:
+When sexual exploitation happens online, the perpetrator may persuade or bully young people to: